yasrodriguez/100-days-of-code/log.md

 ### Day 40: July 17, 2017

-**Today's Progress**: Continued excercise #19 BMI Calculator.
+**Today's Progress**: Continued exercise #19 BMI Calculator.
 Today I completed a unit test around the exception that occurs if the user enters non-numeric input.

 **Thoughts**:  I learned how to unit test an exception and its message.
 Cool!